Goodlinux/IonosDnsUpdater/README.md

 It works for RECODD TYPE
  - **A** DNS records with ipv4
  - **AAAA** DNS records type with ipv6
- - **SPF** TXT DNS Record that are SPF with ip inside (SPF records are TXT records for mail server purpose)
+ - **SPF** TXT DNS Record that are SPF with ipv4 inside (SPF records are TXT records for mail server purpose)
  - **CNAME** DNS records (in this case use the -a param and set the name you want in place of ip  ex : updateDn.sh -a dns.ionos.fr)
  - **SRV** DNS records (in this case use the -a param and set the name you want in place of ip  ex : updateDn.sh -a '0 443 srv.ionos.fr')
  - **MX** DNS records (in this case use the -a param and set the name you want in place of ip  ex : updateDn.sh -a mx00.ionos.fr)